HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Introduction

 \section{Introduction}

 Robots can acquire complex behavior skills suitable for various unstructured environments through learning.
 Two of the most prevalent paradigms for behavior learning in robots are imitation learning(IL) and reinforcement learning(RL).
 RL methods can theoretically learn behaviors that are optimal with respect to a clear task reward.
 However, it usually takes millions of training steps to converge.
 IL methods, on the other hand, can learn faster by mimicking expert demonstrations.
-But in many real world scenarios, the demonstrations are hard to obtain as we may not able to obtain expert's actions or the expert has a different action space.
+But in many real world scenarios, the demonstrations are hard to obtain as we may not be able to obtain expert's actions or the expert has a different action space.
 In such a case, the more-specific problem of imitation learning from observation(ILfO) must be considered.
+ILfO refers to only using the observation of demonstrated trajectories to imitate expert, and does not require expert actions label or external rewards.

 Previous works in ILfO focus on mimicking an expert skill by following the demonstration step-by-step, such as OptionGAN\cite{Henderson2018} and TCN\cite{Sermanet2018}.
-They aim to imitate human demonstrations without access to the underlying actions, and they assume that a demonstration can be temporally aligned with the agent's actions.
-This assumption does not hold when environments do not have a constant number of steps to end, which is common in real world scenarios.
-As a result, there are a few works forcing on making the non-time-aligned demonstration be time aligned\cite{kim2019cross}, \cite{liu2019state}.
+They expect the agent can achieve the same observation of the demonstrated trajectory at every time step.
+Such methods require assuming that the demonstration of the learning task can be temporally aligned with the agent's actions.
+However, this assumption does not hold when environments do not have a constant number of steps to end, which is common in real world scenarios, especially when demonstrator and learning agent have different physical abilities or in different environments.
+In such a case, it is infeasible to follow the demonstrated trajectory at every time step.
+Moreover, these methods can only utilize one demonstrated trajectory, as multiple trajectories will provide multiple states at each time step and the agent can not choose which one should be followed.
+This leads to lower utilization efficiency of expert trajectories.
+As a result, there are a few works focusing on making the non-time-aligned demonstration be time aligned\cite{kim2019cross}, \cite{liu2019state}.
 However, instead of strictly following a demonstration step-by-step, a more natural way is to select the observations that are feasible to achieve adaptively.
-In this case, the key to ILfO is that how to choose the feasible goals.
+In this case, the key to ILfO is how to choose the feasible goals.
 This task is similar to the goal-based hierarchical reinforcement learning's(HRL) task.
-However, although few works\cite{Lee2019} are drawing on hierarchical reinforcement learning and use it in imitation learning, they did not use it to choose the sub-goal from all demonstration trajectories.
+However, although few works\cite{Lee2019} are drawing on hierarchical reinforcement learning and use it in imitation learning, they did not use it to choose the sub-goal from all demonstrated trajectories.